ethtemple/CS33211/Project1/README.md

 - **Producer-Consumer Synchronization**: The producer must wait when the table is full and the consumer when it is empty.
 - **Protects Critical Section**: Utilizes semaphores and mutexes to manage concurrent access to shared resources.

-## Note

-This project involved a lot of learning and failing.
-ChatGPT was utilized to help figure out the concepts and assisted in program design however all code is my own.
-I used Kahnmigo Code Tutor through ChatGPT which is designed to give hints and helpful advice while still allowing the user (in this case me) to write the code for themself.
-It is a very useful tool and helped me understand
-Semaphores, Mutex locks, and Threads and how they are used in code much better than just googling it did.

 ## Files

 - `main.cpp`: Contains the main function that initializes semaphores and creates producer and consumer threads.